-ABS that are intended to be placed with institutional investors (as defined in the SR) need to comply with the transparency requirements of Article 7 of the SR. ABS quarterly investor reports and ABCP monthly investor reports are to be published to the competent authorities and, upon request, to potential investors (as per Article 7 of the SR).
+ABS that are intended to be placed with institutional investors (as defined in the SR) need to comply with the transparency requirements of Article 7 of the SR. In the case of ABS quarterly investor reports, or, in the case of asset-backed commercial paper (ABCP), monthly investor reports, are to be published to the competent authorities and, upon request, to potential investors (as per Article 7 of the SR).
 The originator and the sponsor in the case of ABS and the sponsor at ABCP programme level shall be responsible for compliance with Article 7 of the SR.

-The originator, sponsor and SPE of a securitisation shall designate amongst themselves one entity to fulfil the information requirements.
-The entity designated shall make the information for a securitisation transaction available by means of a securitisation repository.
+The originator, sponsor and SPE of a securitisation shall designate one entity to fulfil the information requirements.
+The designated entity shall make the information for a securitisation transaction available by means of a securitisation repository.
 Where no securitisation repository is registered in accordance with Article 10 of the SR, the entity designated to fulfil the requirements shall make the information available by means of a website which meets certain requirements as set forth in Article 7(2) of the SR.

-If an originator, sponsor, original lender or SPE breaches the requirements of, inter alia, Article 7 of the SR, the supervisory authority may order the permanent cessation of the acts or conduct that gave rise to the breach and may require that their repetition be prevented (Section 48(1) of the German Banking Act (KWG)).
+If an originator, sponsor, original lender or SPE breaches the requirements of, inter alia, Article 7 of the SR, the supervisory authority may order the permanent cessation of the acts or conduct that gave rise to the breach and may require that their repetition be prevented (Section 48(1) of the KWG).

-It is an administrative offence to infringe the SR by deliberately or negligently failing to provide information, or by failing to do so correctly, completely, in the prescribed manner or in good time, contrary to the first to fourth or fifth subparagraphs of Article 7(1) of the SR. For Germany, the competent authority is BaFin pursuant to Article 7(1) and Article 29(4) of the SR and the implementation law Gesetz zur Anpassung von Finanzmarktgesetzen an die Verordnung (EU) 2017/2402 und an die durch die Verordnung (EU) 2017/2401 geänderte Verordnung (EU) Nr.
-575/2013.
+It is an administrative offence to infringe the SR by deliberately or negligently failing to provide information, or by failing to do so correctly, completely, in the prescribed manner or in good time, contrary to the first to fourth or fifth subparagraphs of Article 7(1) of the SR. For Germany, the competent authority is BaFin pursuant to Article 7(1) and Article 29(4) of the SR and the implementation law the German Act on the Adaption of Financial Market Laws to Regulation (EU) 2017/2402 and to Regulation (EU) No 575/2013 as amended by Regulation (EU) 2017/2401 957802907.1957802907.2 (Gesetz zur 957802907.1957802907.2 Anpassung Finanzmarktgesetzen an die Verordnung (EU) 2017/2402 und an die durch die Verordnung (EU) 2017/2401 geänderte Verordnung (EU) Nr.
+575/2013).